collapsed-stacks/startups/questions/11531/how-much-to-sell-my-domain-for-someone-asked-to-buy-it.md

 - tagged: `market-research`
 - score: 4

-<p>I have a domain for a site that I haven't put a lot of effort into and which isn't successful currently.</p>
+I have a domain for a site that I haven't put a lot of effort into and which isn't successful currently.

-<p>Someone requested to buy it, and I have absolutely no clue what to charge for it.
-Is there any objective way to make this sort of valuation?</p>
+Someone requested to buy it, and I have absolutely no clue what to charge for it.
+Is there any objective way to make this sort of valuation?

 ## Answer 11532